ncbi/amr/README.md

+# NOTE: This is a development branch, significant bugs exist.
+Do not expect it to work.

 # NCBI Antimicrobial Resistance Gene Finder (AMRFinder)

 This software and the accompanying database are designed to find acquired antimicrobial resistance genes in protein or nucleotide sequences.